 - 2. The amount of administrative civil penalties for on-site or noncommercial signs of any size shall be the same as the general civil penalty defined in Section 11.00 L of this Code, for the first and all subsequent violations. - 3.
-Civil penalties per day of a violation of Section 14.4.21 of this article for signs of less than 20 square feet in sign area shall be \$500 per day of violation for the first and all subsequent violations.
+For signs of less than 20 square feet in sign area, cCivil penalties per day foref a violation of Section 14.4.21 of this Codearticle for signs of less than 20 square feet in sign area shall be \$500 per day of violation for the first and all subsequent violations.